jeffThompson/PhysicalComputing/Week03_Buttons/Demos/04-CapacitiveButtons.md

 ### WIRING UP THE SENSOR
 Lucky for us, the Feather has capacitive touch input built right in, making this super easy: basically all we need to do is run a wire from one of the analog pins (more about those in the next project) and that's it!

-However, this doesn't always work perfectly and we need a 1M-ohm resistor to complete the circuit.
+While the docs say that's all we need, I found that we really do need a 1M-ohm resistor to complete the circuit.
 You can try it without, but will likely get an error in your code.
+Add it going from your pin to ground, as shown here:

 ![](Images/CapacitiveTouch.png)

-We'll also add an LED (or use the built-in one) to see the output.
+We'll also add an LED (or use the built-in one) to see the output, so wire that up too.
+For now, we can just use a bare wire but we'll experiment with other objects (like bananas!) shortly.

 ***

 ### READING TOUCH INPUT
 With our circuit wired up, we can read the touch input with code!
 First, we'll import the usual libraries as well as the built in `touchio` library.
-(This is included automatically, no need to add it to your board.)
+(This is included as part of Circuit Python, no need to add it to your board.)

 ```python
 import board